 Hosting a Super Bowl is a mammoth task and Indianapolis has shown, in the days leading up to the big game, that it's up for the challenge.
 FULL POST

 I wasn't into football when I was young and we were living in Kano, Nigeria - I just remember running around playing with bicycle wheels.
 We'd go to the school that my Grandma cooked for, playing round the back near the kitchen and getting free food.

 We came to London when I was six, in the early 1990s.
 My sister was getting treatment for cancer, and she died here.
 There were a lot of bad things going on back home so we came over to England.

 I was lost when I first came to London!
 My brother Michael and I stuck together.
 It was difficult for people to accept us because we looked different and spoke differently, but boys will be boys and football is a universal language.
 We eventually got into the swing of things in a couple of years.
-Read the rest of this entry »
+FULL POST

 If the road to hell is paved with good intentions, then football’s transfer windows are a super highway to sporting madness.